Monday, August 28, 2023

 London did not know when he was born, but he estimated his birth year to be 1865, the year that the Civil War ended.
 On his death certificate, his mother is listed as "unknown," but his father is intriguingly listed as one "Richard Norwood."
 The fact that the father has a last name is significant as enslaved people rarely used last names.
 His father could have adopted his enslaver's family name, but the lack of information suggests that London may have been the son of an enslaved woman and her white enslaver, or another white man in the household.
 One possible candidate is a white miller named "Richard Norwood" who was living in nearby Union County, North Carolina and in Chester County, South Carolina around the time of London's birth.
 Richard was twenty-five years in 1865, so he certainly could have fathered London.
 Ultimately, we can only speculate who his parents were and why he ended up abandoned in a huckleberry patch as a young child.

-The Craig House was right at the center of some of the most impactful local political events.
-Not only was 1870 an election year, but it was the year that conservatives overthrew the county Republican government, a result that was preceded by Republican ballot stuffing and conservative voter suppression.
-Both the actual ballot counting and the legal proceedings took place just down the street from the Craig House.
+London arrived at the Craig House right when it was the center of some of the most impactful local political events.
+The year 1870 was not only an election year, but the year of an election of unparalleled importance.
+Political conservatives were seeking to overthrow the local Republican government that had come to power following the political enfranchisement of Black men.
+Following an election marked by ballot stuffing and voter suppression, the conservatives regained political power.
+The actual ballot counting took place just down the street from the Craig House.

 Whatever his motivations, William E.'s decision to have London live with him saved London from tremendous hardship.
-With the planation economy in shambles and racial tensions at a high, without powerful guardians like the Craig family, London would have been exposed to poverty, starvation, and violence.
+With the planation economy in shambles and racial tensions at a high, a Black orphan like London, without powerful guardians like the Craig family, would have been exposed to poverty, starvation, and violence.

 The account of the Craig House states that London lived in the house until he was old enough to join the army.
 This would have been around 1883, the year that London turned eighteen.
 William E. died in 1872, and from that time until 1883, the house was run by William's daughter, Sarah, and her husband, W. J. Hanna.
 London is not listed among the people living with them in the 1880 census or anywhere else that I've looked.
 This could be a simple oversight on the part of the census-taker, or London could have already left the area.